Nordic applicants: 15 April

 More information on admission requirements:

 Applicants from Norway or Nordic countries:

-Online application is via Søknadsweb, study code 6001.
+Online application is via Søknadsweb, application code 6020.

 How to apply for admission to UiT?
 Read more here

 Several teaching and assessment methods are employed, including lectures, seminars, laboratory work, computer lab and field courses.
 These will vary from course to course.

 Course examinations may be oral or written examinations, assessments of project work/ lab reports/field reports, often in combination.

 Supervision of the project work that leads to the writing of the Master`s thesis will be given by faculty staff, sometimes in co-operation with an external supervisor.